|

 plot(gap2007_gm, what = 'BIC', ylim = c(-4200, -3900))

-1. Use ?mclustModelNames to see descriptions for each of the model.
+?mclustModelNames to see descriptions for each of the model.
 This reveals that EEV only makes the simplifying assumption of equal volume between the different ellipsoids.
-This is also what you see in plot(gap2007_gm, what = 'classification').
+This is also what you see in plot(gap2007_gm, what = 'classification').plot(gap2007_gm, what = 'classification')

-1. Now explore using the code below what happens if you tell the model to use a specific implementation of Gaussian mixtures.
-Replace the ‘XX’ in modelNames = 'XX' with one of the three letter codes denoting the different models.
+modelNames = 'XX' with one of the three letter codes denoting the different models.
 Then visualize the result.
-Begin with 'EEI'.
+Begin with 'EEI'.# Try different implementation

 gap2007_gm <- Mclust(gap2007, modelNames = 'XX')